Crab, brown or edible

 Southern North Sea

 Brown crab is widely distributed in coastal waters of the Mediterranean, Atlantic, English Channel and North Sea.
 There are five Crab Fishery Units (CFU) defined for England.
-Cefas publishes stock status reports for each of the areas every 2 years.
+Cefas publishes stock status reports for each of the areas every 2 years, although the latest report available was published in 2014.
 The status of the stock of edible crab in area Southern North Sea is unknown.
 Changes in the way landings have been recorded in 2006 and 2009 mean the data are inconsistent and unsuitable for assessment.
 Calculations of fishing mortalities are unaffected by the issues with landings and mortality rates are high, around the maximum reference point limit for females.
 The status of the stock has changed since the last assessment in 2012, as the females fishing mortality estimate has dropped below the maximum reference limit.

 There are a range of measures available for the management of crab stocks including but not limited to: licensing; limited entry; closed seasons and areas; minimum and maximum landing sizes; prohibitions on landing of berried crabs, soft crabs or crab parts; use of crabs as bait; trap limits and size; use of escape vents; biodegradable panels; vessel size and power; and use of VMS or vessel monitoring systems, which may be introduced at the EU or national and regional or local level.
 A restrictive licensing scheme for shellfish was introduced in UK waters in 2004, and increased monitoring of landings and effort was introduced in 2006 for boats under 10m in length in all areas of the UK.
 EC legislation sets a minimum landing size of 130mm for crabs in the North Sea south of 56 degrees N. It also restricts the proportion of the crab landings which is detached claws caught by pots or creels to less than 1% by weight of total catch.
 A by-catch limit of no more than 75kg per day of crab claws taken by other gear types can be landed.
 National legislation restricts the number of shellfish licences available (in England and Wales) and also prohibits landing of berried and soft crabs.
 A derogation to the EC legislation sets an MLS of 115mm in the Eastern IFCA area.
 In coastal waters out to 6 miles, potting is regulated by a number of Inshore Fishery Conseration Authority (IFCA) byelaws.
 This stock represents one of five Crab Fishery Units (CFU) defined for England.
 In this region there is a ban on using edible crabs as bait; landing of claws; escape gaps in pots; and towed gear restrictions in the Eastern IFCA area.
 Minimum landing size for crabs in the Norfolk area are 115 mm carapace width, 1.5 mm lower than other areas of the UK.
 There is no pot limit enforced.